 These brews will quench your thirst without blowing your carb budget.

-If you're following the keto diet, or just eating fewer carbohydrates, beer (aka liquid carbs) was probably one of the first things you cut out.
-But there may be days when you just have to have a cold one, and in those instances, low-carb beer is the way to go.
+If you're following the keto diet or just eating fewer carbohydrates for health reasons, beer (aka liquid carbs) might be one of the first things you cut from your daily intake.
+But there are days when you just have to have a cold one, and in those instances, low-carb beer is the way to go.

 At 5 grams carbohydrate per serving, Amstel Light is about middle of the road for this category.
 It's also light on the palate and quite refreshing.